 - Feeling restless or bored all the time

-- Lost interest in your hobbies or activities
+- Lost interest in your hobbies or activities in your personal life

-- A decrease in productivity or motivation
+- A decrease in productivity or motivation and a poor work life balance

 A major challenge could be finding the right balance between workload and motivational factors that can keep an employee working from a remote location focused on the work.